udacity/FSND/projects/02_trivia_api/starter/README.md

 ### GET /categories

 - This endpoint handles GET requests for all available categories.
+This endpoint will return a list of all categories.

 ### GET /questions